All Episodes

 The media in this country makes me nauseous.

-They're just they're sickening.
+They're just sickening.

-And all those I don't mind that you hate Donald Trump.
+And all those, I don't mind that you hate Donald Trump.

 Go ahead and hate him all you want.

-But every witness that heard him says no.
+Maybe it was inarticulate at the worst, but every witness that heard him says no.

 Obama never called John Kelly after General Kelly after his son died.